Miari: Prostitution

 Miari is infamous in South Korean culture for prostitution as it was once the largest red-light district.
-While prostitution was officially outlawed in 1961 by President Park Chung-hee, it continued to thrive in red-light districts, like Miari.
-President Park Chung-hee allowed red-light districts to continue operation as it helped circulate stable foreign currency and economic growth.
-In the 1980s, Miari’s sex industry, and South Korea’s in general, allowed for greater female economic mobility.
+While prostitution was officially outlawed in 1961 by President Park Chung Hee, it continued to thrive in red-light districts, like Miari.
+President Park Chung Hee allowed red-light districts to continue operation as it helped circulate stable foreign currency and economic growth.
+In the 1980s, Miari's sex industry, and South Korea's in general, allowed for greater female economic mobility.
 In addition, the South Korean government lifted curfews during the 1970s and 1980s, which further accelerated the growth of Miari Texas within nightlife.
 Like many other large red-light districts, Miari was declared a “Youth Prohibition Zone.”
 Before this decree in the late 1990s, Miari women had to undergo compulsory health checkups aimed at preventing the spread of Sexually Transmitted Infections (STIs).
 By 2001, Miari was home to about 1,000 female sex workers employed at about 260 businesses according to police estimation.
 However, it is also believed that the actual numbers were much higher.
 Miari Texas’ alleyways were lined with brothels next to each other with glass doors.
 These brothels adopted Dutch red-light districts’ practice of using large glass windows to solicit customers.
 Sex workers would often sit in front of these windows wearing white dresses.
 Outside each of the buildings stands an ajumma, who tries to entice clients to enter.
 While brothels boomed during this time, many sex workers engaged in independent soliciting, or streetwalking in Miari Texas.
-Each brothel gained an estimated 5 million won, or $6,613 USD by today’s standards, every night in 2001.
+Each brothel gained an estimated 5 million won, or US$6,613 by today's standards, every night in 2001.
 By 2002, 330,000 women worked in the sex industry, according to the National Survey on Prostitution Status and Economic Size.
 However, many events triggered the crackdown on Miari.

 Due to international and internal pressure, the South Korean government took on more aggressive policies against the most visible forms of sex work.
 From 2002 to 2013 Miari was one of the 44 out of 69 red light districts left.
 Miari Texas continues to shrink due to continued redevelopment plans by the Seoul Metropolitan Government.
 As of January 2010, only recorded 136 prostitution establishments remain in Miari.
 While brothel-bound sex work still continues, businesses block windows to avoid police raiding.
-As of 2017, most of the remaining sex workers in Miari are reportedly in their late 30s to early 40s, which point towards Miari’s prior boom in the late 20th century.
+As of 2017, most of the remaining sex workers in Miari are reportedly in their late 30s to early 40s, which point towards Miari's prior boom in the late 20th century.
 Most modern prostitution tends toward scattered, underground groups and individuals or on the internet rather than clustered brothels.